 Charlotte usually gets around the same amount of rain in October as Wilmington.
 Charlotte gets 2.7 inches (68 mm) of rain, while Wilmington receives 2.7 inches (68 mm) of rain this time of the year.

 Charlotte is cooler than Wilmington in the winter.
-The temperature in Charlotte is usually 42°F (6°C) in January, and Wilmington stays around 45°F (7°C).
+The daily temperature in Charlotte averages around 42°F (6°C) in January, and Wilmington fluctuates around 45°F (7°C).

 Charlotte usually receives around the same amount of sunshine as Wilmington during winter.
-At this time of the year, Charlotte gets 173 hours of sunny skies, while Wilmington receives 180 hours of full sun.
+Charlotte gets 173 hours of sunny skies, while Wilmington receives 180 hours of full sun in the winter.

 In January, Charlotte usually receives less rain than Wilmington.
-At this time of the year, Charlotte gets 3.5 inches (89 mm) of rain, while Wilmington receives 3.9 inches (98 mm) of rain each month for the winter.
+Charlotte gets 3.5 inches (89 mm) of rain, while Wilmington receives 3.9 inches (98 mm) of rain each month for the winter.

 In the spring, Charlotte is around the same temperature as Wilmington.
-Typically, the spring temperatures in Charlotte in April are around 63°F (17°C), and Wilmington is about 63°F (17°C).
+Typically, the spring temperatures in Charlotte in April average around 63°F (17°C), and Wilmington averages at about 63°F (17°C).